Judicial winding-up of a business

 Simplified judicial winding up

-A business shall benefit from simplified winding-up where 3 following conditions are respected:
+A business may benefit from the simplified winding-up procedure where 3 following conditions are respected:

 • The number of employees during the 6 months preceding the opening of the simplified winding-up procedure shall be no more than 5.